 I’ve seen similar results from my blogging metrics.
 I’ve been blogging for a decade now, and after I publish a post, I’m eager to answer a similar question: was the post any good?
 Was the post a dud or a home run, or just okay?
 I mostly measure the results through link tracking with Bitly, particularly via my newsletter, Twitter, and Linkedin.
-For my previous post, Stoplight – creating a single source of truth to drive the API lifecycle, Bitly indicates that it received 403 clicks.
+For a previous post, Stoplight – creating a single source of truth to drive the API lifecycle, Bitly indicates that it received 400+ clicks.

 Just looking at the clicks in Bitly usually tells me whether the post connected with the audience or not.
 For more info, I can correlate these clicks with page views in Google Analytics, but the analytics usually just confirms the popularity of the post from the Bitly metrics.
 Any post that gets more than 300 clicks I consider successful.
 The page views for the post will be much higher than the clicks from Bitly, and so might interactions on other channels, but this small sample size from the initial Bitly tracking almost always answers my initial question about whether the post was good.

 The same proportions might be true for docs.
 How many users do you need to evaluate documentation?
 Do you need the responses for hundreds of thousands of users, metrics from half a dozen different angles, outreach groups and other feedback tools?
-What if you really only need the survey responses from a small percentage of people (like 5) in order to arrive at a conclusion that is mostly accurate?
+What if you really only need the survey responses from a small percentage of people (like five) in order to arrive at a conclusion that is mostly accurate?
 That sample size is completely viable through embedded surveys in docs, especially if those surveys are visible and well-integrated into the user’s space.
 And when corroborated by numbers from web analytics, you can be more certain about the conclusions you draw.

 Support tickets and user forums